Color Correction and Color Grading in Post Video Creation

 It is worth noting that there is primary and secondary color correction.
 The former affects the whole color spectrum, whereas the latter focuses on specific colors.

-Related article: Choosing the Right Color Grading Software Tools
+Related article: How to choose the Right Color Grading Software Tools

 Color grading, on the other hand, is pretty different than color correction.
 In this case, you do not alter the colors to make them seem more realistic.
 You change them, in order to create something that is visually appealing to you.